A strong form of Arnold diffusion for two and a half degrees of freedom: Variational aspects of the slow mechanical system

 Assume that $\gamma$ is a geodesic parametrized according to the Maupertuis principle.
 First, we note the following useful relation.

 where $L$ denote the associated Lagrangian.

-According to the theorem of Diaz Carneiro \cite{DC}, the minimal measures for $L$ is in one-to-one correspondence with the minimal measures of $\frac12 g_E(\varphi, v)$.
+According to \cite{DC}, the minimal measures for $L$ is in one-to-one correspondence with the minimal measures of $\frac12 g_E(\varphi, v)$.
 On the other hand, any minimal measure $\frac12 g_E$ with a rational rotation number is supported on closed geodesic.
 The following lemma characterizes minimal measures supported on a closed geodesic.

 \begin{lem} \begin{enumerate} \item Assume that $c\in H^1(\T^2, \R)$ is such that $\alpha_H(c)=E>0$.
 Then for any $h\in H_1(\T^2, \Z)$,